ahtsham58/ahtsham58.github.io/_pages/about.md

 <div style="text-align: justify">
 Born in Pakistan, where we used to sit on the ground in our early education classes and throughly enjoyed that period of life due to its similicity and traditions.
-In 2011, I moved to  Lahore (capital of Punjab) and earned my Bachelor's degree from the <a href="https://www.uet.edu.pk"> University of Engineering and Technology (UET) Lahore </a>, Pakistan.
+In 2011, I moved to  Lahore and earned my Bachelor's degree from the <a href="https://www.uet.edu.pk"> University of Engineering and Technology (UET) Lahore</a>, Pakistan.
-Then, to grasp the in-depth knowledge of computer science and to experience the research process, I joined <a href="https://lums.edu.pk/">Lahore University of Management Sciences (LUMS)</a>, Pakistan for the Master's (MS) degree.
-In 2019, I moved to Austria.
+Then, to grasp the in-depth knowledge of computer science and to experience the research process, I joined <a href="https://lums.edu.pk/">Lahore University of Management Sciences (LUMS)</a>,Pakistan for the Master's (MS) degree.
+In 2019, I moved to Austria. \n\n

 Usually, I spend me spare time in walking around natural beauty sights with a cup of coffee.